-Starred questions
+Assignment questions

-Starred () questions will be used for assessment purposes.
-For example, 14.^{A2} is an assessed question forming part of Assignment 2.
-Solutions to the starred questions should be placed in the homework submission letterbox in the foyer of the Maths & Stats General Office (Herschel Building 3rd floor) by no later than the following dates:
+You will be told in class (and via email) which questions to answer for each of the assignments.
+Solutions to these questions should be placed in the homework submission letterbox in the foyer of the Maths & Stats General Office (Herschel Building 3rd floor) by no later than 4pm on the due date of the assignments.